Skip to content

 There are basically two options to pay the fee:

-• Parking tickets, which must be filled out and placed clearly visible behind the windscreen, are available from the ÖAMTC at all bases (Vienna, Lower Austria and Burgenland), in tobacconists, at the ticket offices and ticket machines (underground stations) of Wiener Linien, at railway stations as well as at some petrol stations, banks and savings banks and also at some cigarette vending machines.
+• Parking tickets, which must be filled out and placed clearly visible behind the windscreen, are available at the ÖAMTC at all bases (Vienna, Lower Austria and Burgenland), in tobacconists, at the ticket offices and ticket machines (underground stations) of Wiener Linien, at railway stations as well as at some petrol stations, banks and savings banks and also at some cigarette vending machines.
 In many cities, parking tickets are also available from parking machines located in car parks.

 • Prerequisite: Registration (disclosure of cell phone number, license plate number) and topping up a virtual parking balance at www.handyparken.at.